tomomano/aws-cdk-dojo/apigateway_cognito/tutorial/README.md

 from aws_cdk import (
     core,
     aws_lambda as _lambda,
-    aws_dynamodb as ddb,
+    aws_apigateway as apigw,
-    aws_apigateway as apg
+    aws_cognito as cognito
 )
 ```